neurosity/neurosity-sdk-js/README.md

 ## NotionJS

 This document (the README file) is a hub to give you some information about the NotionJS API.
-At a high-level we seek to use the NotionJS to provide the following solution:
+At a high-level we seek to use NotionJS to provide the following solutions:

 * Universal JavaScript support: Node/Browser/Electron
 * Firebase + Custom Metric Subscriber
 * Event-driven multi-client real-time architecture
-* Time synchronized imagined thought training
+* Time synchronize clients to Notions

 Using NotionJS allows you to quickly integrate Notion so you can begin extending the capabilities of your Notion.